Prelude (The Righteous Gemstones): Accolades

-TVLine named Bradley Cooper as a honorable mention for the "Performer of the Week" for the week of March 15, 2025, for his performance in the episode.
+TVLine named Bradley Cooper as an honorable mention for the "Performer of the Week" for the week of March 15, 2025, for his performance in the episode.
 The site wrote, "We won't pretend to be surprised that Bradley Cooper did something special in The Righteous Gemstones final season premiere.
 The man's got five Oscar nods for acting under his belt; he's pretty good at this.
 But Cooper's turn as a Civil War-era, down-on-his-luck Gemstone ancestor still demands kudos, after he used every one of those 38 premiere minutes to transform grifter Elijah into a character worth championing.
 We enjoyed seeing Cooper's comedy chops on display, no doubt, as a greedy and selfish Elijah avoided ever preaching to his Confederate soldiers.
 But it was in his final scenes of the episode — Elijah's sweet, authentic prayer to his doomed friends, followed by an honest attempt to read the Bible for real — where Cooper did his best work, softening Elijah so swiftly and sincerely that it felt a little like divine intervention."

+The episode won the award for Episodic Comedy at the 78th Writers Guild Awards.